Search programs

 Choose your area of study

-Students may choose a Bachelor of Science (BS) or a Bachelor of Arts (BA) in economics.
+Students may earn a Bachelor of Science (BS) or a Bachelor of Arts (BA) in economics.
 Bachelor of Arts programs offer a broader curriculum with a more theoretical approach to the field.
 Bachelor of Science programs prepare students for applied economic positions with an emphasis on mathematics and quantitative elements.

 Research schools and programs